breki/TimeSlack/kotlin/SlackerTime-todo.md

 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

 ## Mon 24.02.
+- next activity button's image is updated based on whether it's the last activity or not.
 - "next activity" display is now hidden if we're running the last activity
 - Introduced SlackerPlanStatus.
 - Removed the existing fab.